Henderson’s ten LPGA legendary wins

 She was able to gain momentum and follow with three birdies and 14 pars, allowing her to defend her title with 2-under 70 and one step closer to the national championship.

-It is likely this is not Henderson’s last major accomplishment in the sport of golf, and Canada and Brooke Henderson fans are excited to see what will be added to this list in the future.
+With more titles at the top level of golf than any Canadian, it is likely this is not Henderson’s last major accomplishment in the sport of golf, and Canada and Brooke Henderson fans are excited to see what will be added to this list in the future.